 Elberta is a tiny village located in the state of Michigan.
 With a population of 315 people and just one neighborhood, Elberta is the 617th largest community in Michigan.
-Elberta has a large stock of pre-World War II architecture, making it one of the older and more historic villages in the country.
+Elberta has an unusually large stock of pre-World War II architecture, making it one of the older and more historic villages.

 Unlike some villages where white-collar or blue-collar occupations dominate the local economy, Elberta is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Elberta is a village of service providers, managers, and construction workers and builders.
 There are especially a lot of people living in Elberta who work in personal care services (41.38%), management occupations (24.14%), and maintenance occupations (5.17%).